This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Is your dog scratching and licking herself excessively?
 Does her skin look red or irritated?
 You’re certainly not alone.
-Dog skin allergies are one of the most common reasons pet owners seek veterinary care, which can add up fast.
+Dog skin allergies are among the most common reasons pet owners seek veterinary care, which can add up fast.
 Before your dog is diagnosed with skin allergies or other health conditions, you should consider pet insurance as a financial management tool to help cover related expenses.

 But how do you know if your dog has skin allergies or if something else is going on?
 If it is allergies, what’s the cause?
 And what should you do if you suspect your pup has skin allergies?
 We’ll answer these questions and more to help you give your dog some much-needed relief.